-During the last two fiscal years, Ryanair's primary cash requirements have been for operating expenses, additional aircraft, including advance payments in respect of new Boeing 737-800s and related flight equipment, payments on related indebtedness and payments of corporation tax, as well as share buy-backs of $\[mathebox{e}192.1$ million and the payment of a $\[mathebox{e}491.5$ million special dividend to shareholders.
-Cash generated from operations has been the principal source for these cash requirements, supplemented primarily by aircraft-related bank loans
+During the last two fiscal years, Ryanair's primary cash requirements have been for operating expenses, additional aircraft, including advance payments in respect of new Boeing 737-800s and related flight equipment, payments on related indebtedness and payments of corporation tax, as well as share buy-backs of \notin 549.2 million and the payment of a \notin 491.5 million special dividend to shareholders.
+Cash generated from operations has been the principal source for these cash requirements, supplemented primarily by aircraft-related bank loans.

-The Company's net cash inflows from operating activities in the 2012 and 2011 fiscal years amounted to $\[mathebox{\in} 1,020.3\]$ million and $\[mathebox{\in} 786.3\]$ million, respectively.
-The $\[mathebox{\in} 234.0\]$ million, or 29%, increase in net cash flows from operating activities for fiscal year 2012 compared to fiscal 2011 was principally due to a number of factors including a $\[mathebox{\in} 760.7\]$ million increase in operating revenues, due to a combination of a 15.6% increase in average fares, a 5.2% increase in booked passengers and a 10.6% increase in ancillary revenues, partially offset by a $\[mathebox{\in} 366.6\]$ million, or 29.9%, increase in fuel and oil costs, due to the increase in the level of activity and increases in the average price of fuel, and a $\[mathebox{\in} 167.6\]$ million, or 10.2%, increase in non-fuel related operating expenses (excluding a $\[mathebox{\in} 31.5\]$ million, or 11.3%, increase in non-cash depreciation) due to the growth of the business.
-In addition, movements in working capital, related principally to cash received in advance for flights, and receipt of other receivables and increases in other payables balances, generated $\[mathebox{\in} 101.8\]$ million in cash in 2012, compared with $\[mathebox{\in} 86.5\]$ million in 2011.
-This increase in net cash generated from working capital of $\[mathebox{\in} 15.3\]$ million, or 17.7%, primarily related to an increase in cash receipts from advance bookings.
+The Company's net cash inflows from operating activities in the 2013 and 2012 fiscal years amounted to $\notin 1,023.5$ million and $\notin 1,020.3$ million, respectively.
+The $\notin 3.2$ million increase in net cash flows from operating activities for fiscal year 2013 compared to fiscal 2012 was principally due to a number of factors including a $\notin 493.8$ million increase in operating revenues, due to a combination of a 4.3% increase in average fares, a 4.5% increase in booked passengers and a 20.1% increase in ancillary revenues, partially offset by a $\notin 291.0$ million, or 18.3%, increase in fuel and oil costs, due to the increase in the level of activity and increases in the average price of fuel, and a $\notin 146.4$ million, or 8.1%, increase in non-fuel related operating expenses (excluding a $\notin 20.4$ million, or 6.6%, increase in non-cash depreciation) due to the growth of the business.
+In addition, movements in working capital, related principally to cash received in advance for flights, and receipt of other receivables and increases in other payables balances, generated $\notin 67.4$ million in cash in 2013, compared with $\notin 101.8$ million in 2012.
+This decrease in net cash generated from working capital of $\notin 34.4$ million, or approximately 34%, is primarily due to the timing of Easter, which led to lower future fly revenues at year end.

-The Company's net cash used in investing activities in fiscal years 2013 and 2012 totaled €1,821.5 million and €185.4 million, respectively, primarily reflecting the Company's capital expenditures, and increased investment of cash with maturities of greater than three months, as described in more detail below.
+The Company's net cash inflows from investing activities in fiscal year 2014 totaled \notin 300.7 million, primarily reflecting, as compared to fiscal year 2013, the Company's decreased investment of cash with maturities of greater than three months, as described in more detail below

-The Company's net cash used in investing activities in fiscal years 2012 and 2011 totaled €185.4 million and €474.0 million, respectively, primarily reflecting the Company's capital expenditures, and decreased investment of cash with maturities of greater than three months.
+The Company's net cash used in investing activities in fiscal years 2013 and 2012 totaled \in 1,821.5 million and \in 185.4 million, respectively, primarily reflecting the Company's capital expenditures, and increased investment of cash with maturities of greater than three months, as described in more detail below.